-G. Violations of Federal Securities Laws and NASD Rules
+F. Violations of Federal Securities Laws and NASD Rules

 Fraud: Violations of 15(c) of the Securities Exchange Act of 1934, Rule 15c1-2 thereunder and NASD Conduct Rules 2210(d)(1) and (d)(2) and 2110.
-On the occasions described above, Merrill Lynch issued research reports on GoTo and Infospace that were materially misleading because they were contrary to Merrill Lynch research analysts' privately expressed negative views.
-As a result, Merrill Lynch effected transactions in, or induced the purchase or sale of, securities by means of acts deemed to be manipulative, deceptive or otherwise fraudulent devices or contrivances in violation of Sections 15(c)(1) and 15(c)(2) of the Securities Exchange Act of 1934, Rule 15c1-2 thereunder and NASD Conduct Rules 2210(d)(1) and $(d)(2)^7$ and 2110.
+On the occasions described above, Blodget issued research reports on GoTo that were materially misleading because they were contrary to privately expressed negative views noted above.
+As a result, Blodget aided and abetted Merrill Lynch in effecting transactions in, or inducing the purchase or sale of, securities by means of acts deemed to be manipulative, deceptive or otherwise fraudulent devices or contrivances in violation of Sections 15(c)(1) and 15(c)(2) of the Securities Exchange Act of 1934 and Rule 15c1-2 thereunder, and violated NASD Conduct Rules 2210(d)(1) and (d)(2)7 and 2110.8